philipBst/github-react/README.md

 # RepoFinder

-Foobar is a simple react application using the github's openapi to search through repositories.
+RepoFinder is a simple react application using the github's openapi to search through repositories.

 ## Setup